516th Aeronautical Systems Group: Systems development

 In January 2005, Air Force Materiel Command (AFMC) implemented the Air Force Materiel Command Transformation in its Aeronautical Systems Center, replacing its traditional systems development offices with wings, groups, and squadrons.
 As a result, it activated the C-17 Systems Group at Wright-Patterson Air Force Base, Ohio to direct the modernization, development, test, production, deployment, and sustainment of C-17 aircraft, engine, support, and training systems.
-In the following year, the Air Force consolidated these new units with numbered units with past histories.
+In the following year, the Air Force consolidated these new units with numbered units with histories.
 As a result, the new systems group was consolidated with the 516th and the unit was renamed the 516th Aeronautical Systems Group.
 In June 2010, the group was inactivated as AFMC returned to its previous organizational model in the Air Force Acquisition Improvement Plan.